austinddeshong97/SWDnD/Campaigns/Campaign01/Session_001.md

 ## Contextual Debrief

 > Nanth'ri is primarily a foresty planet, but also has some grassland regions.
 It is a mid-rim world under partial Imperial control.
-The city of Totora is a spaceport and marketplace, and is frequented by traders and travelers, since Nanth'ri is on a converging hyperspace route.
+The small city of Totora is a spaceport and marketplace, and is frequented by traders and travelers, since Nanth'ri is on a converging hyperspace route.

 > You are all sitting at the bar in the *Yub Grub Cantina* adjacent to the docking bays of the spaceport.